osandadimuthu/CodeAlpha_AgeCalculator/README.md

 # CodeAlpha_AgeCalculator
 The Age Calculator is a web-based application that allows users to calculate their exact age in years, months, and days based on their date of birth.
 It features a responsive design, input validation, and an attractive user interface.

+Key Features
+    User-Friendly Interface:

+        Clean, modern design with gradient backgrounds

+        Intuitive input fields for day, month, and year

+        Clear button to trigger the calculation

+    Input Validation:

+        Validates day input (1-31)

+        Validates month input (1-12)

+        Validates year input (1900-current year)

+        Checks for valid dates (e.g., prevents February 30)

+        Prevents future dates from being entered

+        Displays specific error messages for invalid inputs

+    Accurate Calculations:

+        Uses JavaScript's Date object for precise calculations

+        Accounts for different month lengths and leap years

+        Calculates exact age in years, months, and days

+    Visual Feedback:

+        Animated results display

+        Attractive result boxes with gradient backgrounds

+        Clear error messages that appear when needed

+    Responsive Design:

+        Works perfectly on both desktop and mobile devices

+        Adapts layout for different screen sizes

+    Professional Presentation:

+        Includes CodeAlpha branding as required

+        Clean, professional appearance suitable for an internship project

+Technical Implementation
+    The calculator is built with:

+        HTML5 for structure and semantic markup

+        CSS3 for styling, including gradients, animations, and responsive design

+        JavaScript for date calculations, validation, and DOM manipulation

+        Font Awesome icons for visual enhancement

+Code Structure
+    The application follows best practices with:

+        Clean, well-commented code

+        Separation of concerns (HTML for structure, CSS for presentation, JavaScript for functionality)

+        Semantic HTML elements

+        CSS variables for consistent styling

+        JavaScript functions for specific tasks (validation, calculation, UI updates)

+How to Use
+    Enter your birth date in the day, month, and year fields

+    Click the "Calculate Age" button

+    View your exact age displayed in years, months, and days

+    If you enter invalid data, error messages will guide you to correct it

+Compliance with Requirements
+    This Age Calculator meets all CodeAlpha task requirements:

+        ✅ Uses HTML for the input form

+        ✅ Uses CSS for styling

+        ✅ Uses JavaScript for age calculation with Date object

+        ✅ Implements DOM manipulation

+        ✅ Works with JavaScript Date & Time

+        ✅ Includes input validation

+        ✅ Has a professional, responsive design